 The Iowa offense in 2018 set a school record for most points scored in road games.
 The Hawkeyes averaged 31.2 in all games, the ninth highest single-season total in school history.
 Stanley led the Iowa offense, passing for 2,852 yards.
 Stanley threw 26 touchdown passes in both 2017 and 2018, setting a school record for scoring passes over a two-year period.
 Stanley ranks among Iowa’s career leaders in passing yards (8,302), total offense (8,198) and passing touchdowns (68).

 Tight end T.J.
 Hockenson earned the John Mackey Award as the top tight end in the nation and was named the Kwalick-Clark Tight End of the Year in the Big Ten.
 Iowa’s tight ends combined for 90 receptions for 1,330 yards and 13 touchdowns.

-Hockenson was the eighth player selected in the 2019 NFL Draft (Detroit), while Noah Fant was the 20th player selected in the first round (Denver).
+Hockenson was the eighth player selected in the 2019 NFL Draft (Detroit) and earned Pro Bowl honors in 2020, while Noah Fant was the 20th player selected in the first round (Denver).
 It marks the only time in the history of the NFL Draft that two tight ends from the same program have been selected in the first round.
 Senior tight end Nate Wieting was signed to a free agent contract by the Cleveland Browns immediately following the 2020 NFL Draft.